 - Savings 2

 Water-efficient showerheads restrict the amount of water coming through and provide you with a satisfying shower.

-The Water Efficiency Labelling and Standards (WELS) scheme product search helps you to compare the efficiency and flow rate of different showerheads before you buy a new one.
+The Water Efficiency Labelling and Standards (WELS) scheme scheme product search helps you to compare the efficiency and flow rate of different showerheads before you buy a new one.